jcorporation/webradiodb/README.md

 - Webradios from moode audio (sources/moode-*)
 - Manually added files (sources/mympd-*)

 Webradios are saved as plain extended m3u files with some custom fields.
-Coverimages an be specified as file in the pics direcotry or an url.
+Coverimages an be specified as file in the pics directory or an url.

 ```
 #EXTM3U